Lesson 2 - Conditional, Functions, User-input and Errors

 We have created a workflow to check if our data looks suspicious.
 In python we can wrap this workflow into a function, which is a reusable block of code that performs a specific task.
 Functions allow us to organize our code and make it more modular and easier to read.

-For example, instead of reading a whole block of code, we could create a function called check_suspicious_data() that takes a filename as input and returns whether the data in the file is suspicious or not.
+For example, instead of reading a whole block of code, we could create a function called detect_problems() that takes a filename as input and returns whether the data in the file is suspicious or not.
 But first let’s learn how to create a function in Python.

 A function usually takes some data as input (parameters that are required or optional), and usually returns an output (that can be of any type).